 - Disney is adding a new roller coaster, called TRON Lightcycle Run, next to Space Mountain.
-Hopefully, this coaster will still open sometime in 2021.
+This coaster is expected to open sometime in 2022.
 This is by far one of the most anticipated additions coming to Disney World!

 - Splash Mountain will be rethemed to Princess and the Frog.
 No date has been announced for this yet.

 - Swiss Family Treehouse and Big Thunder Mountain Railroad were both scheduled to close for refurbishments in April and May, 2020.
-There is no word on if and when these refurbishments will happen now.
+These have been put on hold.

 - Lastly, the Pirates League has closed.
 A replacement, if any, has not yet been announced.

 Currently, Epcot is divided into two main areas: Future World and World Showcase.
-This is about to change.
 As part of Epcot’s complete overhaul, these two areas will morph into four new neighborhoods.
 Throughout these new neighborhoods, expect less concrete and more landscaping and winding pathways.